hashicorp/nomad/website/source/guides/operations/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.8.6

+We added a new [TriggedBy](/docs/api/evaluations.html#sample-response) value, which can cause clusters with mixed versions to spew scheduling errors.
+The errors only occur if you run a Nomad cluster with some servers running 0.8.6 and others running older versions of Nomad.

 ## Nomad 0.8.0

 ### Raft Protocol Version Compatibility